system76/docs/content/enable-hibernation.md

 - Pop!_OS' Default Partition Layout
 - Use of a non-persistent encryption key for SWAP.
 - Additional drive I/O used on Solid State Drives (SSDs)
-- Depending on alloted RAM in a system, and size of NVMe/SSD drive(s), hibernation could add notable delay on resuming a hibernation session and wear out the OS drive prematurely.
+- Depending on alloted RAM in a system, and size of NVMe/SSD drive(s), hibernation could add notable delay on resuming a hibernation session.

 However, these limitations aside, hibernation is an often requested feature for Pop\!_OS.
 The purpose of this article is to provide steps for enabling hibernation for any users' that would like it.